The Garden of Earthly Delights: Left panel

 The left panel (sometimes known as the Joining of Adam and Eve) depicts a scene from the paradise of the Garden of Eden commonly interpreted as the moment when God presents Eve to Adam.
 The painting shows Adam waking from a deep sleep to find God holding Eve by her wrist and giving the sign of his blessing to their union.
 God is younger-looking than on the outer panels, blue-eyed and with golden curls.
 His youthful appearance may be a device by the artist to illustrate the concept of Christ as the incarnation of the Word of God.
-God's right hand is raised in blessing, while he holds Eve's wrist with his left.
+God's right hand is raised in blessing while he holds Eve's wrist with his left.
 According to the work's most controversial interpreter, the 20th-century folklorist and art historian Wilhelm Fraenger:

 As though enjoying the pulsation of the living blood and as though too he were setting a seal on the eternal and immutable communion between this human blood and his own.
 This physical contact between the Creator and Eve is repeated even more noticeably in the way Adam's toes touch the Lord's foot.
-Here is the stressing of a rapport: Adam seems indeed to be stretching to his full length in order to make contact with the Creator.
+Here is the stressing of a rapport: Adam seems indeed to be stretching to his full length to make contact with the Creator.
 And the billowing out of the cloak around the Creator's heart, from where the garment falls in marked folds and contours to Adam's feet, also seems to indicate that here a current of divine power flows down, so that this group of three actually forms a closed circuit, a complex of magical energy ...

 Eve avoids Adam's gaze, although, according to Walter S. Gibson, she is shown "seductively presenting her body to Adam".
-Adam's expression is one of amazement, and Fraenger has identified three elements to his seeming astonishment.
-Firstly, there is surprise at the presence of the God.
-Secondly, he is reacting to an awareness that Eve is of the same nature as himself, and has been created from his own body.
-Finally, from the intensity of Adam's gaze, it can be concluded that he is experiencing sexual arousal and the primal urge to reproduce for the first time.
+Adam's expression is one of amazement; Fraenger suggests three elements to his seeming astonishment.
+Firstly, there is surprise at the presence of the God; secondly he is reacting to an awareness that Eve is of the same nature as himself, and has been created from his own body.
+Finally, from the intensity of Adam's gaze, it might be that he is experiencing sexual arousal for the first time.